redhat-nfvpe/container-perf-tools/README.md

 export slave=$(oc get pods uperf-slave -o json | jq -r '.status.podIP') envsubst < pod-uperf-master.yaml | oc create -f -
 ```
+uperf supports the following enviroment variableis:
++ tool: uperf
++ uperfSlave: the ip address of the worker pod
++ size: the tcp write buffer size
++ threads: number of threads

+### cyclictest

+cyclictest is used to evaluate the real time kernel scheduler latency.

+cyclictest supports the following enviroment variables:
++ tool: cyclictest
++ DURATION: how long the cyclictest will be run, default: 24 hours
++ DISABLE_CPU_BALANCE: choice of y/n; if enabled, the cpu that runs cyclictest will have workload balance disable
++ stress_tool: choice of false/stress-ng/rteval
++ rt_priority: which rt priority is used to run the cyclictest; default 99

+### sysjitter

+sysjitter is used to evaluate the system scheduler jitter.
+This test in certain way can predict the zero loss
+throughput for high speed network.

+sysjitter supports the following enviroment variableis:
++ RUNTIME_SECONDS: how many seconds to run the sysjitter test, default 10 seconds
++ THRESHOLD_NS: default 200 ns
++ DISABLE_CPU_BALANCE: choice of y/n; if enabled, the cpu that runs sysjitter will have workload balance disabled
++ USE_TASKSET: choice of y/n; if enabled, use taskset to pin the task cpu
++ manual: choice of y/n; if enabled, don't kick off sysjitter, this is for debug purpose

+### testpmd

+testpmd is used to evaluate the system networking performance.
+The container expects two data ports (other than
+the default interface) and wires the two ports together via dpdk handling.
+For higher performance, the testpmd
+runs in io mode and it doesn't examine the packets and simply forwards packets from one port to another port,
+in each direction.
+In general, testpmd forwarding is assumed not to be a bottleneck for the end to end
+throughput test.

+testpmd supports the following enviroment variableis:
++ ring_size: ring buffer size, default 2048
++ manual: choice of y/n; if enabled, don't kick off testpmd, this is for debug purpose